ahmetb/goodbye/README.md

 ### How it works

-This program has to be running all the time to say goodbye to your unfollowers.
+This program has to be running all the time to check list of your followers and take the diff.
+Therefore, make sure the program stays up all the time.

-Start program with `./goodbye.py` and keep it running.
-You can host this on your server, Raspberry Pi or some always running computer.

-Just terminate program with `Ctrl+C` to stop tracking.

 ### Advanced Configuration